7 Great Weighted Vest Workout Ideas You Can Do In 2023

 Burpees

 Burpees are a great way to get your heart rate up and tone your legs and butt.
+The jump-and-balance movement is also great for improving coordination.

 Additional vest weight will make your body work harder for every aspect of a burpee.
 Weighted vests will make you fight hard for your range of motion.

-With weight vest workouts, you will have to fight to jump higher.
+With the best weight vest workouts, you will have to fight to jump higher.
 Your landings will impact your feet and legs more.
 Jumping up and dropping to the push-up will be more challenging, as the weighted vest will try to slow you down.

 Sit-Ups

-Sit-ups can also help to tone the muscles in your legs and hips.
+tone the muscles in your legs and hips.
 By contracting these muscles during a sit-up, you can help to lift the torso and improve your overall balance.

 Gravity wants to keep your torso flat on the ground, even more so with weight vest workouts.